Black Home

 Black Home is a 2015 Hindi social drama thriller film produced by Shri Vijay Kamble and co-produced by Mahesh R. Salunke under the banner Samajik Samata Manch Film Company.
 The film is written & directed by Ashish Deo.
-It's a research based film inspired by true incidents with lot of information from media, news papers and real life interviews of Remand Home girls to understand the intensity of the subject.
+The film sheds light on the gruesome living conditions and the violence faced by minor girls in Rajawadi Remand Home.
+It's a research based film inspired by true incidents with a lot of information from news papers and real life interviews of girls from the remand home to better understand the intensity of the subject.
 The music for the film is scored by Akshay Hariharan and lyrics are penned by Sahil Sultanpuri.
 The soundtrack was released in September 2013.
 Akshay Hariharan, son of noted Tamil singer Hariharan debuted in this film.

 Plot

 Rajawadi Remand Home is in lot of controversy because of many illegal activities.
-DK a news channel bureau chief is all over it again and wants to bring the facts out.
-He is surrounded with channel politics.
-He uses a non-performing female journalist Anjali to expose the racket and the dark side of the society shows its ugly face.
-It unfolds so many cruel realities of the crime & politics, which we consistently ignore.
-System is not so easy to expose.
+DK, a news channel bureau chief, wants to bring out the facts.
+Amidst channel politics, he appoints a newbie journalist Anjali to expose the racket and the dark side of the society shows its ugly face.
+It unfolds so many cruel realities of the crime & politics, which go ignored.
+The system is, however, not so easy to expose.

 The film attempts to highlight the harsh situations faced by kids in remand homes.

-Development
+Impact

 Juvenile Act is implied for the betterment of children's future.
 But unfortunately the reality is unimaginable.
 The child, who comes to the remand home, is not criminal always.
 It is most of the time an unwanted child of the house or the parents are poor to raise this child.

 This film is a sincere effort to reveal the reality of these remand home girls in front of the society and make the society aware of the facts that these children lead a life worse than hell.
 We are part of this society, where we live a very secure life but the other side of the society is very dark, like a BLACK HOME.